siftnoorsingh/SemanticSimilarity/README.md

 # SemanticSimilarity

 Textual Entailment may help with determining semantic similarity between sentences.
+Textual Entailment is the task of predicting whether a sentence implies the same meaning as another.

 * Gensim - Word2vec, Doc2vec and Fasttext